esciencecenter-digital-skills/NEBULA-content-template/README.md

 # NEBULA-content-template
 This template repository can be used to create an easily maintainable, version-controllable, web-based lesson collection to be deployed with the [NEBULA framework](https://github.com/esciencecenter-digital-skills/NEBULA).

+For elaborate setup instructions and other documentation, see the [NEBULA documentation](https://github.com/esciencecenter-digital-skills/NEBULA-docs)

 ## Repo instantiation
 To create a custom-made lesson repository, click the `Use this template` button located at the top right of this page.